Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 Gentoo

-/etc/portage/make.conf, of course.
-But there are other flags that are implicitly set as well.
-The settings depend on things like what USE flags are set, as an example.
+/etc/portage/make.conf.
+But additional flags get set implicitly as well.
+The settings depend on things like what USE flags get set, as an example.

-The referenced patches are located here.
+The referenced patches can be found here.

 Current GCC.